Renting for the first time doesn’t need to feel daunting. You just need to know what to do and when.

 Ok, this is the boring technical bit, but it’s worth knowing.
 Though it sounds a bit technical, it’s really quite simple.
 A tenancy agreement is a legal document that spells out what is expected of you as the tenant and what the landlord is expected to provide while you’re in the property.

 If you’re in a group and you all sign a single tenancy agreement with the landlord, this is a joint tenancy.
 This means you’re all jointly responsible for what happens in the property.
 It also means that if one person leaves, the other may be responsible for their part of the rent until someone else is found.
+However, as we ask for a guarantor from each tenant it gives you added peace of mind in the event things do not work out to plan with the group.
 That’s why it’s worth knowing this before you choose who you move in with.

-All our tenancy agreements are Assured Shorthold Tenancy Agreements, known as ASTA.
+All our tenancy agreements are Assured Shorthold Tenancy Agreements.

 What about tenancy deposits

 Whenever you move into a rented property, it’s normal for the landlord or agent to ask for a deposit in case anything is damaged.
-This is usually the equivalent of six weeks rent.
+This is usually between £200 – £250 per person.

 The landlord can’t simply decide to make adjustments to your deposit when you move out if they feel anything has been broken or damaged.
 Your landlord will have to protect your deposit in one of the deposit protection schemes available so if there is any dispute it has to go through this.

-That’s why an inventory right at the start of the tenancy is essential.
+That’s why right at the start of teh tenancy you are provided with an inventory list and schedule of condition report.
+(An inventory list and schedule of condition lists every item of furniture and appliances supplied by the landlord of the property including the condition of the property).
 If you spot any damage when you move in, report it as soon as possible.

 If you’re asked to be a guarantor or you require a guarantor for a property, there are a few things you need to know.

-The purpose of a guarantor is to basically guarantee the landlord will get paid if the individuals renting the property cannot pay.
-It’s a serious undertaking because the guarantor will be liable for any payments if the tenants fail to pay.
+The purpose of a guarantor is to basically guarantee the landlord will get paid if the individual renting the property cannot pay.
+It’s a serious undertaking because the guarantor will be liable for any payments if the tenant fails to pay.
 It’s a perfectly normal situation as many properties require a guarantor.